-Forgetting to pay your credit cards is usually the problem.
+Forgetting to pay for your credit cards is usually the problem.
 If you don’t pay till the due date, you will be charged with additional interest on the remaining amount which is totally against our principles of Saving.

 Keep the card that provides maximum benefits and has minimum late-due fees and stop using the other cards.

 Isn’t carrying cash dangerous?
 Yes, it is if you carry it and show everyone you are carrying a lot of cash with you.
 But otherwise, it’s safe to carry cash.
 But not carrying cash will save money and keep you away from impulsive spending.
 How exactly?

 When you shop and have a lot of items in the cart, which is more than the cash you have at hand, you’ll keep a few unnecessary items aside and thus not spend aimlessly.

 By using cash we reduce our spending as it tricks our mind into saving more money as we cannot use cards in case our cash at hand is over.
 A simple but brilliant strategy to avoid overspending.
 Do give it a try.

 Instead of going to various shops to buy groceries, clothes, and daily necessities, pick a place where you get everything ranging from foods to all sorts of things.
 This is by far the easiest way to save money.

-I always prefer going to a Mall rather than my local supermarket for groceries because I might need something like a toothbrush or a water bottle or maybe I want to buy clothes or a book to read.
+I always prefer going to a Mall rather than my local supermarket for groceries because I might need something like a toothbrush or a water bottle or maybe I to want to buy clothes or a book to read.

 Always prefer a one-stop shop to buy everything under one roof.